 1 tsp vanilla

-Chocolate chips, Reeses pieces (what I used in mine), heath bar pieces, etc optional
+1 Cup Chocolate chips, Reese’s pieces (this is what I used), heath bar pieces, etc optional

-Heat oven to 375 deg.
-F. Beat butter and sugars until creamy.
+Preheat oven to 375 degrees F. Beat butter and sugars until creamy.
 Beat in egg and vanilla.
 Add combined flour, baking soda, salt and spices.
 Mix well.
 Stir in oats.
 Drop by rounded tablespoonfuls on to ungreased cookie sheet.
 Flatten balls gently with wet fingers.
 Bake 7 to 9 min for a chewy cookies (My favorite!), 10 to 11 for a crisp cookie.
 Cool 1 min on cookie sheet.
 Remove to wire rack.
-About 4 1/2 dozen.

 Oh by the way, I have to admit that my first batch ended up like this because I didn't add enough flour (I've adjusted the recipe to compensate). :) Also make sure you follow the part about leaving it on the cookie pan for a minute or two after you remove it from the oven - otherwise they will squish and not look pretty.
 But in case you forget, yes, the cookie mess still tasted delicious!